KristianLyng/varnishfoo/chapter-2.rst

 longer sending a ``If-Modified-Since`` header.
 The result is a ``200 OK`` with the actual content instead of an empty ``304 Not Modified``.

+These details are both the reason you need to test with a browser - because this is how they operate - and why a simpler tool is needed in addition to the browser.

 Tools: The command line tool
 ----------------------------